 Sample First-Year Course

-This is an intensive immersion course offered during the January Term that will have you eating, sleeping, and dreaming Spanish.
+This is an intensive immersion course that will have you eating, sleeping, and dreaming Spanish.
 It will include the four skill areas (speaking, listening, reading, and writing) but will focus on the learner speaking and understanding the spoken language.
 Classes are small and are designed to meet the individual needs of each student.
 The course consists of class time, videos, parties, afternoon cafe, dancing, cooking, guest speakers, and a strong cultural component.

 |Sample Courses at Hampshire|